Hypocaust: After the Romans

 With the decline of the Roman Empire, the hypocaust fell into disuse in the western provinces, but not in the Eastern Roman empire.
-In Britain, from c.400 until c.1900, it was thought that central heating did not exist, and hot baths were rare.
+It is thought that in Britain, from c.
+400 until c.
+1900, central heating did not exist, and hot baths were rare.
 However, an evolution of the hypocaust was used in some monasteries in calefactories, or warming rooms, which were heated via underground fires, as in the Roman hypocaust, but retained heat via granite stones.
 In Eastern Europe, the development of radiant ceramic or stone stoves were also used.
 In the Iberian Peninsula, the Roman system was adopted for the heating of Hispano-Islamic baths (hammams) of Al Andalus.
 A derivation of hypocaust, the gloria, was in use in Castile until the arrival of modern heating.
 After the fuel (mainly wood) was reduced to ashes, the air intake was closed to keep hot air inside and to slow combustion.
+In colonial British North America, the house of Maryland governor Charles Calvert (now part of the Historic Inns of Annapolis) was constructed in the 1720s with a hypocaust to heat a greenhouse for growing tropical plants.